Galayagudem

 Galayagudem is a village in Eluru district of the Indian state of Andhra Pradesh.
 It is located on the north side of district headquarters Eluru at a distance of 10 km.
 It is under of Eluru revenue division.
 The nearest train station is Denduluru(DEL) located at a distance of 5.44 Km.

+History

+The Achhamma Perantalamma temple in Galayagudem was built in 1957.
+Every year, the community celebrates a nine-day event known as the Achhamma Perantalu Mahotsavam.